Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 Perhaps you were thinking of regulations?

-Re:And it might be illegal (Score:4, Informative)
+Re:And it might be illegal (Score:5, Informative)

 The 9th Circuit Court of Appeals ruled in AT&T v.
 FTC that the FTC has no authority over common carriers.
 This FCC rule that Republicans got rid of filled the gap from that court decision.
 After that court decision a bill was introduced to give the FTC that authority to reverse the court decision, but most Republicans voted against the bill and it failed.